|

 Atatürk International Airport

-Ataturk International Airport, named after the founder of the Turkish Republic, was the main airport in Istanbul until 2019 when it transferred its commercial flights to Istanbul Airport.
+Ataturk International, named after the founder of the Turkish Republic, was the main airport in Istanbul until 2019 when it transferred its commercial flights to IST.

-I can remember it always being overcrowded, with lots of people sitting on or lying on the floor inside the airport because there weren’t enough seats for waiting travelers.
+I can remember it always being overcrowded, with lots of people sitting on or lying on the floor inside because there weren’t enough seats for waiting travelers.

-That memory makes me glad for the huge expanses of the current Istanbul Airport (I try to remember that when I’m walking down the long halls and start to feel tired!).
+That memory makes me glad for the huge expanses of the current IST (I try to remember that when I’m walking down the long halls and start to feel tired!).

 There are both domestic and international flights to and from IST, to almost every major city in the world.